But trust us, by incorporating some changes into your lifestyle, you can wake up with positivity that borders on Bob Ross levels.

 Why should I become a morning person?

 Before we get into the nitty-gritty about how to change your routine, you might be wondering if there are any actual benefits to changing your sleeping schedule.
-Only about one in four adults tend to be early morning risers, while another one in four are night owls.
+Only about one in four adults tend to be early morning risers, while another one in four is a night owls.
 Everybody else is somewhere in between.

-According to various scientific studies, morning people are more persistent and tend to be self-starters.
+Did you know that morning people are more persistent and tend to be self-starters.
 They’re also less likely to drink, smoke, and be depressed.
 In addition, morning larks typically set higher goals for themselves, plan for the future more, and have a better sense of well-being.

 In one survey, 60% of early risers woke up earlier to be more productive at work.
 It comes as no surprise that morning people outearned night owls in that survey.
 Other early risers use their extra time in the morning to get ready for the day, make breakfast, drink coffee, commute, or catch the news.
 And, early birds tend to keep up their early-rising habits on the weekend, only rarely sleeping in on rare occasions or because they’re sick.